Will technology ever make our lives easier?

 ❤️ Picks of the Week

-📚 Book - I'm currently reading Someday is Today by Matthew Dicks.
+📚 Book - I'm currently reading Someday is Today (affiliate link) by Matthew Dicks.
 It is filled with some great advice for anyone who is looking to pursue anything creative and struggling to find the time.

 📝 Article - I recently read this article by Daniel Vassallo (an ex-AWS engineer who now runs a Small Bets community) about how variable income makes him smarter.
 It is an interesting read of how he deals with the variable income of his creator business.